-Once all the syrup has been poured on the egg yolks, turn the mixer to medium-high and whip until the bowl no longer feels warm to the touch.
+5. Once all the syrup has been poured on the egg yolks, turn the mixer to medium-high and whip until the bowl no longer feels warm to the touch.
 This can take 10 to 15 minutes.
 Do not continue to the next step if your bowl still feels at all warm.
 When your mixing bowl is neutral to the touch, the egg yolk and sugar mixture should be thick, creamy and pale yellow in color.

-6.

-Add vanilla extract or paste, or other flavoring of your choice, plus the salt.
+6. Add vanilla extract or paste, or other flavoring of your choice, plus the salt.
 Whip briefly to incorporate.

 At this point, your butter should be slightly softened.
 It should yield to a press of the finger, but not be completely soft.
 Turn your mixer to medium-low and start slowly adding the butter, one chunk at a time.
 This can take up to 5 minutes.
 Continue to whisk at medium-low speed until the butter is incorporated and no lumps remain.

 Scrape down the sides of the bowl, turn the mixer to high and whip the buttercream for a final 2 minutes.